Budry/release-monitor/README.md

 # Release monitor

-Simple commandline app for wathing releases a running tasks when is a new release is published.
+Simple commandline app for watching releases a running tasks when is a new release published.

 ## Motivation

 From time to time I need to be notificated when some library/package/apps is updated to a new version.
-For example, I manage [ARM build of docker/registry](https://github.com/Budry/docker-registry-arm) and I need hook for run automatic build when is official app is updated to a new version.
+For example, I manage [ARM build of docker/registry](https://github.com/Budry/docker-registry-arm) and I need hook for run automatic build when official app is updated to a new version.
 Because GitHub doest not have any simple mechanism for that (has only atom feed but without any notifications) I create this simple app.

 ## How to use it